Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

-The performance on the Indian Pines is listed in Table~\ref{tab:Indian_150}.
-The corresponding visual comparison results are shown in Fig~\ref{fig:indian}.
-Table~\ref{tab:Indian_150} shows that the proposed Tri-Former achieves the highest OA of 98.44\%, outperforming other ConvNet-based HSI classification methods like 3D-CNN (95.23\%), LWNet (97.46\%) and SpectralFormer (93.08\%), and SSFTT (97.12\%).
-Note that benefiting from the superior ability to represent deep semantic features, the SSFTT also outperforms several current state-of-the-art methods.
-The proposed Tri-Former further improved the OA metric of SSFTT by 1.32\%, demonstrating its remarkable capability to accurately classify hyperspectral images in this challenging dataset.
-Fig~\ref{fig:indian} is the corresponding visual results.
+The quantitative analysis results of the aforementioned approaches on the Indian Pines dataset are listed in Table~\ref{tab:Indian_150}.
+Table~\ref{tab:Indian_150} shows that the proposed Tri-Former achieves the highest OA of 98.41\%, outperforming other ConvNet-based HSI classification methods like 3D-CNN (95.23\%), LWNet (97.46\%), SpectralFormer (93.08\%), GraphGST (96.02\%) and SSFTT (97.12\%).
+Among them, SSFTT incorporation of convolutional operations within the transformer structure, which benefits its performance.
+This improvement further substantiates some of the points we have mentioned in this work.
+Introducing convolutional operations to construct hybrid transformer models for processing HSI is a more suitable approach.
+The proposed Tri-Former further improved the OA metric of SSFTT by 1.29\%, demonstrating its remarkable capability to accurately classify HSIs in this challenging dataset.

+Fig.~\ref{fig:indian} shows the corresponding visual results.
 At the top, a color-composite image is presented, accompanied by color codes that represent different types of ground objects.
 The bottom-right corner features a magnified view, aimed at providing a clearer comparison of the classification performance of different methods.
-From Fig~\ref{fig:indian}, we can see that all methods exhibit varying degrees of misclassification.
+From Fig.~\ref{fig:indian}, we can see that all methods exhibit varying degrees of misclassification.
 Our proposed Tri-Former demonstrates the least amount of misclassification, approaching the ground truth closely.

-Here, the performance of SpectralFormer still lags behind certain ConvNet-based methods.
-This phenomenon supports our statement that pure ViT is more data-hungry than ConvNet.
-SpectralFormer works well when the training samples are sufficient.
-But, it is not suit for the case where training samples are very limited.
-The performance of the SSFTT model is notably strong, surpassing the effectiveness of previous approaches.
-The incorporation of convolutional operations within the structure of SSFTT contributes to this improvement.
-This linear improvement further substantiates some of the points mentioned in our method section.
-Introducing convolutional operations to construct hybrid transformer models for processing HSI is a more suitable approach.